back to normal view

 around the corner.

-Streetscape at Universal Studios used to shoot scenes for Girl in the Kremlin, among others.
+Streetscape at Universal Studios used to shoot scenes for "The Girl In The Kremlin"

 The studios of 20th Century Fox, where Lex Barker worked in 1945, existed in that form for ten years already.
 Other, well-known production companies had been founded even earlier, like MGM in 1924, Universal in 1912 or RKO (Radio-Keith-Orpheum) Pictures in 1929.
 Lex worked for several of them during his years in Los Angeles.
 When Barker arrived, the 'Hollywood' sign, the famous writing in the Hollywood Hills above the city, hadn't quite attained the significance it has today.
 The lettering 'Hollywoodland', installed in 1923 by a realtor, had become utterly dilapidated by the mid-forties and the letter 'H' had fallen over.
 The now-legendary sign 'Hollywood' was only installed in its present form in 1949.